Business analysis: Improve project efficiency

 Efficiency can be achieved in two ways: by reducing rework and by shortening project length.

 Rework is a common industry headache and it has become so common at many organizations that it is often built into project budgets and time lines.
 It generally refers to extra work needed in a project to fix errors due to incomplete or missing requirements and can impact the entire software development process from definition to coding and testing.
 The need for rework can be reduced by ensuring that the requirements gathering and definition processes are thorough and by ensuring that the business and technical members of a project are involved in these processes from an early stage.

 Shortening project length presents two potential benefits.
 For every month that a project can be shortened, project resource costs can be diverted to other projects.
 This can lead to savings on the current project and lead to earlier start times of future projects (thus increasing revenue potential).

-Business analysis qualifications

-An aspiring business analyst can opt for academic or professional education.

-Several leading universities in the US, NL and UK offer master's degrees with a major in either business analysis, process management or business transformation.

-Many universities offer bachelors or master's degree in business analysis, including: